Want to save this article for later?

 It’s what makes digital marketing today so complex — and why so many companies are embracing omnichannel marketing strategies to engage, convert, and retain customers.

-Both multi-channel and omnichannel marketing use multiple channels to reach potential customers, and at first glance, there doesn’t appear to be much difference between the two approaches.
+Both multi-channel and omnichannel marketing use multiple channels to reach potential customers, and at first glance, there doesn’t appear to be much difference between omnichannel and multichannel.
 But dig a bit deeper and you’ll see they’re very different when it comes to strategy and execution.

 To start, we’ll define omnichannel marketing as well as multi-channel:

-Multichannel marketing is simply this: interacting with potential customers across several platforms, such as website, email, social media, paid ads, remarketing ads, and product packaging
+Multichannel marketing is simply this: interacting with potential customers across several platforms, such as website, email, social media, paid ads, remarketing ads, and product packaging.

 What is omnichannel marketing?
 Omnichannel marketing provides potential customers with an integrated brand experience that is seamless between all channels, from desktop and mobile phone to brick-and-mortar.

 As Hubspot puts it,* “Instead of thinking of a desktop experience, mobile experience, tablet experience, and smart device experience, marketers need to think in terms of a single, holistic experience across all channels.”